 ASF is caused by a virus that is unrelated to the classical swine fever virus and has a more complex genetic structure.

-Both ASF and CSF affect pigs only, and do not infect humans.
+Both ASF and CSF affect pigs only, and do not infect humans and other livestock.

 What clinical signs should I be worried about?

 Acute forms of both ASF and CSF can cause very high death rates, with mortality approaching 100% in the most severe form of ASF.
 Both diseases may also occur in milder forms with lower mortality rates.

 Swine fever could be considered a possibility in any case of sudden increase in deaths in a group of pigs.
 Clinical signs of acute forms of both ASF and CSF include fever, depression, loss of appetite, and red, purple or blue blotching of the ears, nose, and limbs.
 Vomiting and diarrhoea (bloody diarrhoea for ASF) may occur as the disease progresses, along with coughing and breathing difficulties.
 Abortion may occur in sows.

 Don't assume that these diseases will always cause very large numbers of pig deaths - both diseases can occur in a milder form, with lower mortality rates, a longer course of disease and less acute signs such as depression, loss of appetite, fluctuating fever and poor weight gain.
 These situations also should be investigated by a veterinarian.